Arun-Niranjan/Arun-Niranjan.github.io/_posts/2023-12-22-first-active-inference-example-perception.markdown

 This is the [first recipe](https://github.com/Arun-Niranjan/pymdp-cookbook/blob/main/examples/perception.py) for a generative model, demonstrating perception.

-To perform perception in Active Inference, we still need a generative model.
+To perform perception with the FEP, we still need a generative model.
 To put it simply, we can't observe everything we care about.
 Sometimes we have to observe something else that we think (hope!) is _caused_ by the thing we care about.
 Then, when we observe the related thing, we *infer* what the thing we care about was.

 The classic example of this is a clinical diagnostic test, which is often used to explain Bayes theorem.
 There are plenty of explanations of this in textbooks, online etc. A brief summary here goes like this:
 - a person can either have a disease, or not